Fashion shouldn’t cost the earth, yet after housing, transport and food, the clothing industry has the largest environmental impact in the UK.

 - How to dispose of items when they are no longer wanted?

 Our team has done extensive work on these areas for industry, government and consumer groups – see the sustainable clothing guide we produced for WRAP.

 Further points to be considered, include reducing carbon emissions during production, assessing whether workers’ rights and safe working conditions are guaranteed in manufacturing factories, and reducing the water footprint of clothing through shifting to sustainable fibre use.

-Digital assessment tools – such as the Higg Index created by the Sustainable Apparel Coalition – can help measure and improve a clothing brands’ sustainability performance, as illustrated in our clothing supply chain blog.
+Digital assessment tools – such as the Higg Index created by the Sustainable Apparel Coalition – can help measure and improve a clothing brands’ sustainability performance.

 With the spotlight on the clothing industry being intensified, brands need to carefully consider their next steps to make sure their future performance and reputation will be sustained.